seek-oss/sku/.changeset/clean-worms-glow.md

 'sku': patch
 ---

-Validate that there is only one copy of react-treat
+Validate that there is only a single copy of react-treat